connectedblue/RepData_PeerAssessment1/PA1_template.md

 The strategy I have chosen for imputing missing values is to take the mean for each interval on the same day of week as the missing data.
 That is, if one of the missing days is a Wednesday, then we will substitute the missing intervals with the mean of the equivalent intervals on all the other wednesdays that we do have observations for.

+A new analytic data set is created called **merged_steps** which contains the missing values and is used for the subsequent analysis.

 ```r
 wday_steps <- steps %>% group_by(dayofweek, interval)  %>%